-So, in homage to the spy agencies of the United States (And all of the rest of the so called 5 eyes), a batch of artists create an exhibit that simply records and displays a tiny fraction of the information you leak out into the air around you every second.
-It’s information the NSA and other agencies like it (and every thief and hacker) can grab with a device worth less then $60 and use to rob you blind or steal your identity — or even your freedom — without even a warrant.
+So, in homage to the spy agencies of the United States (And all of the rest of the so-called 5 eyes), a batch of artists create an exhibit that simply records and displays a tiny fraction of the information you leak out into the air around you every second.
+Its information the NSA and other agencies like it (and every thief and hacker) can grab with a device worth less than $60 and use to rob you blind or steal your identity — or even your freedom — without even a warrant.

 A sex addict shows up at church and admits to surfing naked pictures of women in sexually compromising positions.